-In our view, all writers should hire a professional editor to go over their manuscript before they consider publishing and whether they choose our services or not, our opinion won’t change!
-Even if your chosen route is self-publishing and you are not considering a submission to a literary agent or direct to a publisher, you still need an editor and our Editing Service team is here to help you get the best for your book.
+In my view, all writers should hire a professional editor to go over their manuscript before they consider publishing and whether they choose to work with me or not, my opinion won’t change!
+Even if your chosen route is self-publishing and you are not considering a submission to a literary agent or direct to a publisher, you still need an editor and I am here to help you get the best for your book.

 Taking the time for this in your schedule and budgeting for it as part of becoming a published author is especially important for budding writers in the preliminary stages of their new career.

 If that is you then what you might not know is that there are three basic categories or types of editing that are available and you need to understand what these terms mean as you determine what is best for your manuscript.
 I will explain these three types properly in a moment, but for now let’s just list them and you should start to recognize some of the terminology you might have heard before.